WildcatIP/other.js/EMBEDDING.md

 ## Reference

 For full reference of supported events and their semantics, see the [event documentation](https://apps.other.chat/docs/index.html).
+The set of supported events is primitive.
+With time it'll converge towards [more client events](https://github.com/other-xyz/other-chat-web/blob/master/constants/ActionTypes.js).

 For a reference embedder implementation, see the web client's [FeatureHost](https://github.com/other-xyz/other-chat-web/blob/master/middleware/features.js).